New Orleans Feature

 Mobile AppDownload Fodor's City Guide App for FREE!

-A Good Garden District Walk
+A Walking Tour of the Garden District

 Start out at the Rink, a small shopping complex at the Washington Avenue and Prytania Street intersection, one block from the streetcar stop.
 Walk a block east on Prytania (the main artery of the district) to the corner of Fourth Street to see Colonel Short's Villa, known for its ornate cornstalk fence, which supposedly was built for his wife who was homesick for Kentucky.
 Towards Third Street, the Briggs-Staub House is one of the few Gothic Revival houses in the city.
 No expense was spared in the construction of the Lonsdale House across the street, which functioned as a Catholic chapel for more than 70 years.
 The Maddox House, next door, is an example of the five-bay Greek Revival expansion.
 Across Prytania at the corner of Second is the Women's Guild of the New Orleans Opera Association House, with its distinctive octagonal turret; it now functions as a catering hall for weddings and other social events.
 At First and Prytania streets is the regal Bradish-Johnson House, now a private girls' school, and the relatively modest raised Toby-Westfeldt House, an example of a Creole colonial home.